 After experiencing symptoms for just 5 days, my wife Eunice was diagnosed with Stage 4 Ovarian Cancer.
 Eunice’s longtime and trusted doctor told us he could set up an appointment for her at just about any medical center in the country.
 However, he told us the finest care in the country was available right here at the Markey Cancer Center.

-The following day we met Dr. Chris DeSimone the doctor Eunice trusted with her life for the next 31 months.
-The average life span of a Stage 4 ovarian patient is 17 months from diagnosis to death.
+The following day we met Dr. Chris DeSimone who would become Eunice’s trusted ally as she fought for her life the next 31 months.
+Only 15% of Stage 4 Ovarian patients make it 5 years or more and those numbers have barely changed in 70 years.
+The average life expectancy for this diagnosis is 17 months.
 Eunice lived for just over 31 months.
-In my opinion there are three key factors that worked together to not only extend Eunice’s life but to make it a very good quality of life.
+In my opinion there are 3 key factors that worked together to not only extend Eunice’s life but to make it a very good quality of life.

 The third pillar Eunice stood on was the care and treatment she received at Markey.
 That treatment included 2 major surgeries, several outpatient surgeries, numerous procedures, 68 chemo infusions, 15 radiation treatments, blood transfusions, scans, fluid infusions and Jin Shin Jyutusu therapy.
 I can not say enough to praise the doctors, nurses and staff that provided Eunice’s care.
 It was second to none and she became very close to many of the Markey staff, especially in the chemo lab where we spent a great deal of time.

 Through the 31 months Eunice battled ovarian cancer, shooting sporting clays was our escape from cancer.
 Even if just for an hour or two we would take our dogs and head out to BGSL to “bust a few targets.”
 For that short time our unwanted and unwelcome invader was shoved out of our minds.